IIKovalenko/do-it-linux/README.md

 # doIt

 doIt is a lightweight application for creating and managing to do list items through a simple yet beautiful command line interface.
+It uses the Linux package Screen, to create the interactive interface in a way that doesn't intrude on your terminal session. doIt is written completely with vanilla Python.

 ## Requirements